munificent/game-programming-patterns/book/prototype.markdown

       "attacks": ["short bow"]
     }

 Since the archer and wizard have the grunt as their prototype, we don't have to repeat the health, resists and weaknesses in each of them.
-The semantics we've added to our data model is super simple, just basic delegation, but we've already gotten rid of a bunch of duplication.
+The logic we've added to our data model is super simple -- just basic single delegation -- but we've already gotten rid of a bunch of duplication.

-One interesting thing to note here is that we didn't set up a separate "base goblin" abstract prototype for the three concrete goblin types to delegate to.
-Instead, we just picked one of the goblins who was the simplest and delegate to that.
+One interesting thing to note here is that we didn't set up a fourth "base goblin" *abstract* prototype for the three concrete goblin types to delegate to.
+Instead, we just picked one of the goblins who was the simplest and delegated to it.

 That feels natural in a prototype-based system where any object can be used as a clone to create new refined objects, and I think it's equally natural here too.
 It's a particularly good fit for data in games where you often have one-off special entities in the game world.

-Think bosses and unique items.
+Think about bosses and unique items.
 These are often refinements of a more common object in the game, and prototypal delegation is a good fit for defining those.
 The magic Sword of Head-Detaching, which is really just a longsword with some bonuses can be expressed as that directly:

     :::json
     {